hyperledger/besu-docs/docs/HowTo/Deploy/Bootnodes.md

 # Configuring Bootnodes in a Production Network

 A network must have at least one operating bootnode.
-To allow for continuity in the event of failure, configure more than one bootnode.
+To allow for continuity in the event of failure, configure two or more bootnodes.

 We do not recommend putting bootnodes behind a load balancer.
-We recommend putting more bootnodes on the network itself.
+Put more bootnodes on the network itself.

 The [enode](../../Concepts/Node-Keys.md#enode-url) of a bootnode is tied to the node public key and IP address.
 To simplify recovering from complete bootnode failure: